3 Seasons programs take place at Creek Farm (bottom right), just a mile from dowtown Portsmouth.

 Historic "Carey Cottage" and The Forest Society's Education Center are the only buildings on the sprawling Creek Farm property.

-At low tide, the tide pooling in front of Carey Cottage is excellent.
+At low tide, the tide pooling on the "front" sand bar is excellent.

 From May to October, the shallow pools at low tide are teeming with the creatures of the intertidal zones